rscarson/rustyscript/readme.md

 [![Build Status](https://github.com/rscarson/js-playground/workflows/Rust/badge.svg)](https://github.com/rscarson/js-playground/actions?workflow=Rust)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/rscarson/js-playground/master/LICENSE)

-This crate is meant to provide a quick and simple way to execute javascript or typescript from within rust.
+This crate is meant to provide a quick and simple way to execute javascript or typescript code from within rust.
 By default, the code being run is entirely sandboxed from the host, having no filesystem or network access.

-It can be extended to include the capabilities and more if desired - please see the `runtime_extensions` example
+It can be extended to include those capabilities and more if desired - please see the `runtime_extensions` example

 Asynchronous code is supported - I suggest using the timeout option when creating your runtime to avoid infinite hangs.